 Contents

 A palace and fortress complex located in Granada, Andalusia, Alhambra is a beautiful and unique attraction that warrants a visit.
-Amongst the most popular tourist destinations in Spain, Alhambra features stunningly intricate Arabic carvings and bright and colorful tiles, making it one of the most unique attractions in all of Spain.
-This breathtaking palace gets more than 6000 visitors on a daily basis, hinting at its undisputed popularity.
-Read on to learn all about this UNESCO World heritage site’s history and architecture.
+Alhambra features stunningly intricate Arabic carvings and bright and colorful tiles, making it one of the most unique attractions in all of Spain.
+This breathtaking palace gets more than 6000 visitors on a daily basis.
+Read on to learn all about this UNESCO World heritage site’s history!

 • 13th Century: Under the patronage of Nasrid emir Mohammed ben Al-Ahamar, the fortress undergoes extensive renovation and expansion, evolving into a symbol of Nasrid power and culture.